Kenneth Jeyaretnam: 2013 by-election

-In 2013, after PAP Member of Parliament Michael Palmer resigned from the PAP and gave up his parliamentary seat in Punggol East SMC, a by-election was scheduled to be held on 26 January 2013.
-Jeyaretnam contested in the by-election, which turned out to be a four-cornered fight pitting him against three other candidates: Koh Poh Koon of the PAP; Lee Li Lian of the Workers' Party; and Desmond Lim of the Singapore Democratic Alliance.
+In 2013, after PAP Member of Parliament Michael Palmer resigned from the PAP and gave up his parliamentary seat in Punggol East SMC, a by-election was held on 26 January 2013.
+Jeyaretnam contested the by-election, which turned out to be a four-cornered fight pitting him against three other candidates: Koh Poh Koon of the PAP; Lee Li Lian of the Workers' Party; and Desmond Lim of the Singapore Democratic Alliance.
 The by-election concluded with a victory for Lee, who won with 54.5% of the vote against Koh's 43.73%, Jeyaretnam's 1.2%, and Lim's 0.57%.
 Since he got lower than 12.5% of the vote, Jeyaretnam forfeited his election deposit of S$14,500 under Singapore's electoral rules.

 After his candidacy was first announced, Jeyaretnam and his family in London received multiple death threats, including threats to castrate his son.
 He made a police report and the police arrested a 23-year-old man working as a clerk in Singapore Press Holdings's classified ads department.

 2015 general election

-Jeyaretnam led a four-member Reform Party team to contest in West Coast GRC again during the 2015 general election against a four-member PAP team led by Trade and Industry Minister Lim Hng Kiang.
-The Reform Party lost with 21.43% of the vote against the PAP team's 78.57%.
+Jeyaretnam led a four-member RP team to contest in West Coast GRC again during the 2015 general election against a four-member PAP team led by Trade and Industry Minister Lim Hng Kiang.
+The RP lost with 21.43% of the vote against the PAP team's 78.57%.

 2020 general election

-During the 2020 general election, Jeyaretnam switched to leading a five-member Reform Party team to contest in Ang Mo Kio GRC against a five-member PAP team led by Prime Minister Lee Hsien Loong.
-The Reform Party team lost after garnering 28.09% of the vote against the PAP team's 71.91%.
+During the 2020 general election, Jeyaretnam switched to leading a five-member RP team to contest in Ang Mo Kio GRC against a five-member PAP team led by Prime Minister Lee Hsien Loong.
+The RP team lost after garnering 28.09% of the vote against the PAP team's 71.91%.